grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 When possible, use the exact title of the page or section you are linking to as the link text.

 **Example**
-Refer to the [Grafana documentation](https://grafana.com/docs/grafana/latest/) for information about how to use Grafana Lans products.
+Refer to the [Grafana documentation](https://grafana.com/docs/grafana/latest/) for information about how to use Grafana Labs products.

 ## Notes, tips, cautions, and warnings